But International offer probably too good to be true!

 At the time, we enquired with ASIC as to whether there were any general alerts out about this activity.
 There was none, however the following advice was put to us by ASIC.
 (Note: the FIDO website has been replaced with the MoneySmart website.
 The relevant links below have been changed to the updated site.):-

 “Unfortunately it sounds like your client could have been contacted by an unlicensed broker, selling shares in offshore companies.
-ASIC is aware of this type of scam and is working with various overseas securities regulators to expose and eliminate the practice of cold calling by unlicensed dealers.
-Our advice to consumers is not to respond to the notification (email/ fax/ letters/ telephone call) nor to use any link enclosed in the email; or hang up.
+ASIC is aware of this type of scam.
+(It) is working with various overseas securities regulators to expose and eliminate the practice of cold calling by unlicensed dealers.
+Our advice to consumers is not to respond to the notification (email/ fax/ letters/ telephone call).
+(They also cautioned) not to use any link enclosed in the email; or to hang up (on the phone call).

-There is a list of cold callers available on the FIDO website and a direct link has been provided for your convenience.
+There is advice regarding avoidance of internet scams available on the MoneySmart website and a direct link has been provided for your convenience.
 You may want to provide this link to your client.

-Although ASIC does not have jurisdiction there is information on our website to warn and assist consumers with these types of scams, for further information please refer to the ASIC-FIDO website.
+Although ASIC does not have jurisdiction there is information on our MoneySmart website to warn and assist consumers with these types of scams (refer link above).

 Thank you for taking the time to write to us about this matter.
-Your information is very useful to help keep the FIDO website up to date.
+Your information is very useful to help keep the MoneySmart website up to date.

 Due to the unique nature of each enquiry ASIC is not able to provide interpretations or recommendations specific to some enquiries or circumstances.
 If you require further information please seek independent advice through an ASIC registered agent, your accountant or solicitor.”